creicer/osu-beatmap-tracker-MikuEye/README.md

 ---

 MikuEye watches osu! beatmaps you care about and notifies you the moment their ranked status changes — for example when a Qualified map gets Ranked.
-Perfect for camping maps to grab top 1–8 ☻

 </div>